smartheim/core/readme.md

 `ohx-auth` is an Identity and Access Management service, based on OAuth.
 User accounts are stored in flat files.
 It also manages extern OAuth Tokens and token refreshing, like the https://openhabx.com cloud link for Amazon Alexa and Google Home support.

-`ohx-admin-http-api` provides an http API for the otherwise gRPC only core.
-  It covers addon management, configurations, discovery and rule engine.

-`ohx-scriptengine-quickjs`  The script engine for javascript ES2020 `.js` files.
-It compiles js files into executables.
-The quickjs `os` namespace can be used (for `setTimeout`), the `std` module is not enabled though.
-Those compiled binaries are executed with a non-connected user network namespace (by default), an empty, read-only root filesystem, limited linux API via seccomp and a limited runtime of 5 seconds.

 ## Compile and Contribute